-Persistent bursting spins up all or a portion of the licensed instances in a cluster that remain persistent for a period of time and brings nodes online or shuts them down as needed.
+Persistent (Fixed) bursting spins up all or a portion of the licensed instances in a cluster that remain persistent for a period of time and brings nodes online or shuts them down as needed.
+Nodes stay in the current state that they are in until bursting is turned on.